makersacademy/airport_challenge/docs/domain_model.md

 airport.weather = stormy
 airport.takeoff(plane)  # should raise an error "can't take off in storm" or similar.

-Feature 13: A plane is not flying by default
+Feature 13: A plane is flying by default

 plane = Plane.new
-plane.flying?           # should return false
+plane.flying?           # should return true